Bellagio Fountains, NevadaHistorical & Cultural Sites

 Bellagio Fountains parking

-Parking for the Bellagio Fountains is available at the Bellagio Hotel's self-park garage, located at the south end of the resort.
-As of 2026, self-parking is generally paid for most visitors, with charges applied each time you exit.
-However, it's free for registered hotel guests, MGM Rewards members at Pearl tier and above (self-parking), or Gold tier and above (valet), and Nevada residents for up to three hours.
-Valet parking is also available.
-There is no free parking directly near the Fountains.
-We advise checking the official Bellagio parking page for current rates before your visit.
+For Bellagio Fountains parking, the self-park garage is located at the south end of the Bellagio resort, accessible from Las Vegas Boulevard or Flamingo Road.
+As of 2026, self-parking is generally paid, but free for registered hotel guests, MGM Rewards members at Pearl tier and above (self-parking), or Gold tier and above (valet), and Nevada residents for up to three hours.
+Valet parking is also available at two locations.
+We advise checking the official Bellagio website for current rates and specific details before your visit.

 best time to visit Bellagio Fountains